brettchalupa/projectbook/src/web-apps/read-only-api.md

 ## Spec

+- Set up your database and sceham for your application to read from
-- Have some way to load the data that your API serves.
-Maybe you ingest the data into the data
+- Have some way to load the data that your API serves; maybe you ingest the data from a spreadsheet
 - Define read-only API endpoints to fetch and return the data

 ## Concepts